TimonLevy/Memory/Answer Sheet.md

 #### Allocation & Deallocation

 As we discussed, memory is allocated manually by the developer.
-In Java and C++ it will be witht he keyword `new`, in C `malloc, calloc and realloc`.
+In Java and C++ it will be with the keyword `new`, in C `malloc, calloc and realloc`.
 The allocation itself happens when the program sends a request for a chunk of memory from the heap memory.
 The memory is then returned in the form of a pointer to the address of the memory in the heap, the block of memory will be contiguous.

 The heap is a segment in memory bound by a `brk` pointer which tells it where the segment ends and it's base is depicted by the OS and can be extracted at runtime.
 The OS has no real understanding of the heap memory and thus there is no register to store the addresses of heap memory.
 The `brk` pointer can be changed using functions like `brk` and `sbrk`.

 Memory is deallocated from the heap using the `free` and `zeromemory` functions.
-Applications should not write to the heap memory using pointers to memory that was already freed since doing that will cause undifined behavior.
+Applications should not write to the heap memory using pointers to memory that were already freed since doing that will cause undifined behavior.

 #### Problems with Allocation